Fumohouse/godot-luau-script/docs/src/usage/building-and-installation.md

 - Run `scons compiledb target=editor tests=yes` to generate a compilation commands database, typically for use with a language server like `clangd`.

-After building, output will be present in the `bin/` folder.
+After building, the output will be present in the `bin/` folder.

-## Installation

-Installing `godot-luau-script` is relatively easy.
-All necessary GDExtension files are provided in `bin/`; it should suffice to copy the entire folder into your Godot project.
-After reloading the project, the extension should be loaded and you should be able to create a Luau script through the script creation dialog.

 ## Build containers

-`podman` build containers are provided in `build_containers/` for reproducible build environments on Linux, Windows, and macOS.
+`podman` build containers are provided in `build_containers/` for reproducible build environments targeting Linux, Windows, and macOS.

 ### Usage